 - Origins Available:

 The name Ormerwod is of Anglo-Saxon origin and came from when a family lived in a clearing in a wood.
 Further research revealed that the name is derived from the Old Scandinavian personal name Ormr and the Old English word rod, which meant "forest clearing."
 The name as a whole means "clearing of a man named Ormr."
 The original bearer lived in or near a clearing known by this name.

 Early Origins of the Ormerwod family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerwod History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ormerwod research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerwod History in all our PDF Extended History products and printed products wherever possible.

 Ormerwod Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ormerwod family name include Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Ormerwod family (pre 1700)